easihin/roadSafety/README.md

 Prototype of Device that Recognizes Car Crashes and Risks for Hydroplaning
+By: Ella Vania Asihin and Elizabeth Fantasia Wibawa (2022)

 - when testing the code, make sure that it is in a folder called roadSafety or basically whatever the .ino file's name is.
 - Submission for Krya Innovation Award 2022